 Each episode in the series has detailed explanations and demonstrations on how to use the pressure cooker, tips on what to do and a delicious, recipe (or two)!
 Included, too, are a written episode summaries (go your own speed), articles with more details (delve deeper) and down-loadable materials to use as you wish*- teach someone else to pressure cook!

 As each episode is published, we’ll add the title and up-coming date of the next one.
 The entire series will be ten episodes long – though we may add more depending on viewer requests and feedback.
-Here’s what we’ve got so far…
+Here’s what we’ve rolled out so far…

-- Getting Acquainted (coming December 9th) – learning all the parts of the pressure cooker, safety systems, how it works and doing a hot water test.
+- Getting Acquainted – learning all the parts of the pressure cooker, safety systems, how it works and doing a hot water test.

 The Pressure Cookers